How it works

 Dashboard chat

-Chat is great for exploration and one-off audits.
+Chat is great for exploration and quick questions.
 For day-to-day work on real repos, the GitHub loop above is what we recommend: let the agents run on the PR while you review the commits they leave behind.

 On every pull request

-Once both agents are connected and automation is on, you do not need to babysit each change.
-Every PR open and push triggers Vortex; with auto-patch enabled, Cyclone follows with fixes on the same branch.
+Once Vortex is connected and auto-review is on, you do not need to babysit each change.
+Every PR open and push triggers Vortex; if you later enable auto-patch with Cyclone, fixes can follow on the same branch.

 Want a review on demand?
-Comment @mergestorm review on the pull request and Vortex will run a fresh pass.
+Comment @mergestorm-vortex review on the pull request and Vortex will run a fresh pass.

 What each agent does